AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_INST_LIBS` causes the translator to also instrument the code inside any dynamically linked libraries (notably including glibc).

+  - You can use `AFL_QEMU_INST_RANGES=0xaaaa-0xbbbb,0xcccc-0xdddd` to just instrument specific memory locations, e.g. a specific library.
+    Excluding ranges takes priority over any included ranges or `AFL_INST_LIBS`.

+  - You can use `AFL_QEMU_EXCLUDE_RANGES=0xaaaa-0xbbbb,0xcccc-0xdddd` to **NOT** instrument specific memory locations, e.g. a specific library.
+    Excluding ranges takes priority over any included ranges or `AFL_INST_LIBS`.

   - It is possible to set `AFL_INST_RATIO` to skip the instrumentation on some of the basic blocks, which can be useful when dealing with very complex binaries.